Rza-O/peddy-pet-addoption-Asynchronous-JS-and-ES6-skills/Readme.md

 ### 1. **Navbar**

-- Implement the navbar as per the Figma design.
+- Implement the navbar as per the Figma design.✅
-- Ensure it is responsive across Desktop, Tablet, and Mobile devices.
+- Ensure it is responsive across Desktop, Tablet, and Mobile devices.✅
-- The navbar should collapse into a mobile menu on smaller screens.
+- The navbar should collapse into a mobile menu on smaller screens.✅

 ### 2. **Banner Section**

-- Design the banner section as per Figma design.
+- Design the banner section as per Figma design.✅
 - Include a "View More" button that, when clicked, scrolls down to the “Adopt Your Best Friend” section.
-- Ensure the banner is fully responsive.
+- Ensure the banner is fully responsive.✅

 ### 3. **Adopt Your Best Friend Section**